'Hindutva': The Radical Hindu Ideology That Seeks to 'Push Christianity Out of India'

 Share This article

 Human rights groups have accused India's Prime Minister and his government of supporting the extremist view.
-It's led to a surge in violence against Christians often with tacit approval from the central government.
+In recent years, it has led to a surge in violence against Christians often with tacit approval from the central government.

 At 16 years old, "Paul" was instructed to target Christians by the Rashtriya Swayamsevak Sangh or R.S.S., a radical Hindu paramilitary organization.